 Any alarm relay can be assigned as an equipment failure alarm.
-This alarm setting can have normally closed (open) contacts that open (close) when the instrument displays any error message as listed in Error Messages on page 66.
+This alarm setting can have normally closed (open) contacts that open (close) when the instrument displays any error message as listed in Error Messages on page 55.

-SET) ↓ igodellar units params inputs outputs $ALARMS$ comms tm/log setup test end RELAY ALRM n Select a rate variable to assign to the alarm relay.
+SET \ igodellarrow units params inputs outputs $ALARMS$ comms tm/log setup test end RELAY ALRMn Select a rate variable to assign to the alarm relay.
 Note: If the alarm type is set to "equipment alarm", this relay assignment setting is ignored.
 Press or to select the variable that is required as an alarm.
-TYPE ALRMn The options available for alarm types are as follows: • HI-NO - High Alarm, Normally Open contacts HI-NC - High Alarm, Normally Closed contacts • LO-NO - Low Alarm, Normally Open contacts • LO-NC - Low Alarm, Normally Closed contacts BD-NO - Band Alarm, Normally Open contacts BD-NC - Band Alarm, Normally Closed contacts • AL-NO - Equipment Alarm, Normally Open contacts AL-NC - Equipment Alarm, Normally Closed contacts Press or to select the type of alarm required.
+TYPE ALRMn The options available for alarm types are as follows: HI-NO - High Alarm, Normally Open contacts HI-NC - High Alarm, Normally Closed contacts LO-NO - Low Alarm, Normally Open contacts LO-NC - Low Alarm, Normally Closed contacts BD-NO - Band Alarm, Normally Open contacts BD-NC - Band Alarm, Normally Closed contacts AL-NO - Equipment Alarm, Normally Open contacts AL-NC - Equipment Alarm, Normally Closed contacts Press ▲ or ▼ to select the type of alarm required.
 POINT ALRM n The Alarm Setpoint is available for viewing and editing for any alarm type except 'equipment alarms'.
 The Alarm Setpoint is the value (in engineering units of assigned variable) at which the alarm condition occurs and therefore the alarm is on.
 Each alarm is completely independent, e.g. a High alarm does NOT need to have a higher setpoint than the a Low alarm.

-SET) ↓ igwedge units params inputs outputs $ALARMS$ comms tm/log setup test end HYST ALRMn The Alarm Hysteresis is available for viewing and editing for any alarm type except 'equipment alarms'.
+SET ↓ igodallow units params inputs outputs $ALARMS$ comms tm/log setup test end HYST ALRMn The Alarm Hysteresis is available for viewing and editing for any alarm type except 'equipment alarms'.
 Alarm hysteresis loops occur when the alarm toggles continuously on and off when the process variable is close to the setpoint.
 For a high alarm, the alarm activates when the value of the variable rises above the alarm setpoint and deactivates when the value falls below the alarm setpoint minus the amount of the hysteresis setting (if any).
 For a low alarm, the alarm activates when the value of the variable falls below the alarm setpoint and deactivates when the value rises above the alarm setpoint plus the amount of the hysteresis setting (if any).
 For a band alarm, the alarm activates whenever the value of the variable is outside the setpoint plus or minus the amount of the hysteresis.
 For example, with a high alarm setpoint of 200, and a hysteresis setting of zero, a value oscillating between 197 and 202 will cause the alarm to toggle on at 200 and toggle off below 200.
 However, if the hysteresis is set to 5, the value of the variable must fall below 195 to cancel the alarm.
 The alarm will reactivate only when the value again rises above 200.
-JELAY ALRMn The Alarm Delay is programmed in seconds and can be used to eliminate undesired alarm activation during start-up or shutdown operation.